MysterJacob/BodzioBot/README.md

 ###### Reveal date 22.02.2021 10:00
 ## Desc
 Bodzio Bot is bot created especially e-learning
-It has(will have) basic modules
+It has(will have) basic implementation of modules for basic task:
-BodzioBot jest botem dla mojego serwera klasowego, klasy 1TI2 gr.B Posiada on podstawową implementacje najpotrzebniejszych funkcji do:
---Podziału obowiążków.
---Zarządzania czasem.
---Planowania.
---Sybszego i sprawniejszego odrabiania lekcji.
+- Task managment.
+- Time managment.
+- Fast-Planning.
+- Faster and ~~cheating on exams~~ better learning;

 ## Basic
 - Prefix /